-Record nesting continues and the provisional estimate of total nests in the Everglades in 2021 is approximately 81,000 nests.
+Record nesting nears the end and the provisional estimate of total nests in the Everglades in 2021 is approximately 81,000 nests.
 This number may be revised upwards as more of the smaller wading bird nests are counted.
+Some foraging remains in the southern portions of the WCAs, but flocks are dispersing as a large percentage of the chicks have fledged and juveniles are foraging on their own.
+It is likely that given the low mortality noted and optimal foraging conditions throughout most of the nesting season that 2021 will surpass 2018 in the production of fledglings.